zijunmei/Software_Assurance/README.md

 # Software_Assurance
-This is the repository of Software Assurance Class project
+This is the repository of Software Assurance Class project.